manekinekko/HTML5-Android-Pattern-LockScreen/README.md

 This system could be used in some login authentication.
 It may be extended to be used as a captcha (however, this needs to be POC-ed ^^).

 Feel free to commit patches or bugfixes.
-Any new ideas or notes are welcome.
+Any new ideas or notes are heartily welcome.

 DEMO
 ===